simp/pupmod-simp-pam/REFERENCE.md

 Data type: `Boolean`

-Display to the remote user that their account has been locked
+Display to the remote user that their account has been locked.
+This parameter is ignored if manage_faillock_conf is set to true.

 Default value: `false`